 About the CaixaResearch Program

-Since the program was created in 2018, the “la Caixa” Foundation has allocated around 72 million euros to 105 innovative initiatives in health with high social impact.
+Since the program was created in 2018, the “la Caixa” Foundation has allocated almost 100 million euros to over 100 innovative initiatives in health with high social impact.
 It is the only program of its kind that funds health research in the Iberian region.
 Through this kind of support, “la Caixa” Foundation seeks to boost research projects led by centers in Spain or Portugal in collaboration with other international centers with the aim of advancing research that benefits people’s health and well-being.